tistech0/GoTime/README.md

 Before starting the project, we did some design thinking to have a better idea of what we wanted to do.

-We used [Notion](https://www.notion.so/) to do it.
-We created a [Notion](https://www.notion.so/) page to write down all our ideas and to have a better overview of the project.

 Then, we created 3 personas representing 3 types of user : User, Manager, Global manager.
 That helped us to have a better idea of what the user would want to do on the website.

 <a href="https://github.com/EpitechMscProPromo2025/T-POO-700-NAN_9/tree/main/clientTimeManager/public/TimeManagerPersonas/Persona1.png">